kylescholl/CheckersNG/README.md

 - There is a **main** branch which holds the **working bug-free code**
 - Everyone will have their **own** branch for development
-- We should consider having a **dev** branch that is a clone of master.
+- We should consider having a **dev** branch that is a clone of master
-  - That way we can verify the changes work in the master version.
+  - That way we can verify the new changes work in the master version

 For info on what branches are and how they work, see [GitHub Docs - Branches](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)